bushku/APCSP_1/_posts/2022-09-13-ProgramFunctionandPurpose.md

  - The code segment is executed
  - Output is triggered by code segment
 The program code is not necessarily executed "in order":
  - Code segments are executed as they are called, according to the events triggered

+Score: 5/6